 - To provide readers with evidence of your writing development and ability to write in response to varied tasks and situations.

-- To allow readers to evaluate how you have applied and reflected on writing processes, strategies, and knowledge gained through CSP.
+- To allow readers to evaluate how you have applied and reflected on writing processes, strategies, and knowledge gained through FYS.